nephio-project/docs/content/en/docs/guides/user-guides/exercise-2-oai.md

 You can see `nrcelldu3gpp:bSChannelBwUL` as 40.

-Note: Sometimes, It might happen that the Bandwidth doesn't reconfigure (to 40) after running the o1-commands.
-If that's the case, re-run the o1-commands.
+Note: Sometimes, It might happen that the Bandwidth doesn't reconfigure (to 40) after running the telnet-commands.
+If that's the case, re-run the telnet-commands.

 ### Reconnect UE (40 Mhz)